-Therefore, if your company has an offline retail business, the time might be right for an upgrade in 2020.
+Therefore, if your company has an offline retail business, the time might be right for an upgrade.
 There are many options in the realm of digital technology, as well as other offline services and features that are redefining retail stores as we know them.

 If your business deals with specialised niches in consumer retail, such as sports and athletic goods, cosmetics, or art supplies, you could benefit from this model.
 It involves creating areas inside (or next to) your store for your consumers to socialise in, and indulge in fun activities.

 In art stores, for instance, you can create spaces where customers can express their creativity.
 This is not a new model, strictly speaking: many music stores have this kind of focus, providing areas where customers can "jam" and try out instruments.

 However, with careful focus on the design and aesthetics of the space, this model can find success in other retail sectors as well.
 The aim is to provide a memorable experience to customers and even use these spaces to create social events.

 Con: Space and budget can be a constraint for many stores, especially those in urban areas.
 Also, nailing the right mix of design and entertainment quotient for your customers can be challenging.

 2. Click and Collect Models

 Adding an eCommerce component to your retail business is nothing new: many organisations have done this in the last decade, with varying levels of ambition and success.